-The Company complies with the accounting and disclosure requirements of FASB ASC Topic 260, "Earnings Per Share."
-The Company has two classes of shares, which are referred to as Class A common stock and Class B common stock.
-Income and losses are shared pro rata between the two classes of shares.
-Net income (loss) per common share is calculated by dividing the net income (loss) by the weighted average shares of common stock outstanding for the respective period.

-The Company did not consider the effect of the warrants issued in connection with the Initial Public Offering and the Private Placement to purchase an aggregate of approximately 6,367,000 shares of common stock in the calculation of diluted income (loss) per share because their exercise is contingent upon future events and because their inclusion would be anti-dilutive under the treasury stock method.
-Accretion associated with the redeemable Class A common stock is excluded from earnings per share as the redemption value approximates fair value.
+Net income (loss) per common share is computed by dividing net income (loss) applicable to common stockholders by the weighted average number of common shares outstanding during the period, excluding shares subject to forfeiture.
+The Company has not considered the effect of the warrants sold in the Initial Public Offering and Private Placement to purchase an aggregate of approximately 6,360,000 shares of Class A common stock in the calculation of diluted earnings per share, since their inclusion would be anti-dilutive under the treasury stock method.
+As a result, diluted earnings per share is the same as basic earnings per share for the period presented.